mitre-cyber-academy/2013-forensics-300A/README.md

 xorg.conf into /etc/X11/xorg.conf.
 Boot the machine.
 Edit the menus, notice that the menu images spell out the flag.

+**Note:** The main file for this challenge is not located in this repository and can be downloaded at the link below.

 What to distribute:
 [ctf_machine_z.tar.gz](https://drive.google.com/file/d/0B48Lv30KB1seOXRBM1dpNmVVdEE/edit?usp=sharing)